plonzari/blog/_posts/2021-06-04-County-centers.md

 The map cannot be colored with three colors without having neighbors with the same color.
 As it is
 <a href="https://en.wikipedia.org/wiki/Four_color_theorem"> well known </a> there is at least one coloring
 of the map with four colors.
-For the county's map there are millions of them, and below is an example with minimal usage of the forth color.
+For the county's map there seem to be  millions of colorings, and below is an example with minimal usage of the forth color.

 {% include ro-county-4.5color.html %}